andykamp/.dotfiles/README.md

     - [✗] cannot open random tmux panes
     - [✗] ff does not work anymore
 - eslint warning does not work properly in placepoint monorepo
-- grapql colors
-- error colors not showing (plugin exist for this)
-- <leader>p not working properly
+- tsx colors not working
--
+- lss.references opens quiqlist
+- want to make a selction bord OR in general add "more stuff to surround" at the same time

 # 📈 Monitoring
 - htop or tiptop